 This course will be of particular help to those who have already completed Introduction to Editorial Skills: Copy-Editing and Proofreading.

-Those not working in book or journal publishing might find Editorial Skills for Business more suitable.
+Those not working in book or journal publishing might find Editorial Skills for Non-Publishers more suitable.

 Learn how to…